 |Reptiles like monitor lizards can be favoured prey for Wedge-tailed Eagles, especially in arid ecosystems where they are relatively abundant and conspicuous from the air.|

-Today, 77 days after he entered this beautiful world, I returned to Kala's eyrie to see how he was getting on.
+Today, about 77 days after he entered this beautiful world, I returned to Kala's eyrie to see how he was getting on.
 Looking level with the nest from a steep slope behind it gave me a good view of the eagle's back, and I was able to see straight away how he had now preened the harness into his body feathers, which made the PTT sit comfortably between the shoulders, partly shielded by scapular feathers and almost invisible.
 Photos of newly attached PTTs can create a skewed perception of how seemingly large and heavy these devices are (they are actually relatively small and only weigh 70g), so it was great to be able to capture a few images of a 'settled in' transmitter, which accurately reflects how it looks on the eagle after it is released.

 |The PTT aerial casts a thin shadow across Kala's left scapular feathers.|